AndsandAnds/dead-reflection/docs/next-steps.md

   - ✅ Add `conversations` + `conversation_turns` tables
   - ✅ Wire voice WS to write each finalized turn (user transcript + assistant reply) to the DB (best-effort; never breaks voice loop)
   - ✅ Minimal API: list recent conversations + fetch a conversation (debug/inspect)
-  - ⏳ Replay context into the voice session on reconnect (load recent turns into `state.messages` on WS connect / new turn)
+  - ✅ Replay context into the voice session on reconnect:
+    - On authenticated WS connect, load the latest conversation tail (bounded window) and seed `state.messages`
+    - Scalability: fetches 1 conversation + last N turns (does not scan all history)
   - ⏳ Daily objective + date-based recall:
     - Add a lightweight “daily objective” prompt injection (by date) and store it as a memory card + raw chunk
     - Ensure retrieval can filter/boost by date (e.g. “today”, “yesterday”, specific date)